robotology/ycm-cmake-modules/help/index.rst

 YCM is not a replacement to CMake or yet another build system.
 YCM is just a thin layer over CMake.
-It does not add extra dependencies like other build systems, it does not use Python, Ruby, or other scripting languages, it is written just using :cmake:manual:`CMake language <cmake-language(7)>`.
+It does not add extra dependencies like other build systems, it does not use Python, Ruby, or other scripting languages, it is written using :cmake:manual:`CMake language <cmake-language(7)>`.
-It is just a collection of CMake modules, most of them candidate for being contributed upstream.
+It is a collection of CMake modules, most of them candidate for being contributed upstream.